Music Degree Program

-Do you love playing, singing, composing and learning about music?
-Let your talents grow in a music program with a tradition of excellence.
-As a music student, you’ll enjoy small class sizes and plenty of opportunities to hone your craft.
+Let your musical talents grow in a music program with a tradition of excellence.
+As a music major, you’ll enjoy small class sizes and plenty of opportunities to hone your craft.

-You’ll spend most of your time in the stately Conservatory of Music, built in 1913, the home of the Music and Theatre Department.
+You’ll spend most of your time in the stately Conservatory of Music.
+Built in 1913, the Conservatory is home of the Music and Theatre Department.
 It combines the beauty of the past with current technology and equipment necessary for a comprehensive education in music.
-Marble halls and staircase surround the elegant 720-seat Cecilian Auditorium.
+Marble halls and staircases surround the elegant 720-seat Cecilian Auditorium.
 It also houses a Yamaha keyboard lab and a state-of-the-art music technology lab (featuring iMac computers).
-Practice facilities, studios, and classrooms are spacious and numerous, with windows overlooking the natural beauty of the SMWC campus.
+Practice facilities, studios and classrooms are spacious and numerous, with windows overlooking the natural beauty of the SMWC campus.